 Aroma: 6.0 – That smells like it runs hot, but it’s not overwhelming.
 They obviously made sure to balance it out a little, but by the same virtue it lacks that great bourbon smell you want.

-Manliness: 6.5 – The secrets bit seems a bit extra – as does the bottle design straight from a 90’s powerpoint or VHS video.
+Honesty: 6.5 – The secrets bit seems a bit extra – as does the bottle design straight from a 90’s powerpoint or VHS video.
 The text is okay though, and the wax & cork is always welcome here.
 Add the running hot yet balance and this does fairly well manly wise.
-It does however not go out of it’s way to be manly.

 W/ Rocks: 2.5 – ABORT.
 ABORT.
 Dear god they tell you to put this on ice or add water?
 It certainly opens the whiskey up into the spewing volcano of overproof that it is.